OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Representation learning on the sphere

 Like 2D images, spherical images are employed in various contexts for which efficient processing tools are required: compression, object recognition, classification, super-resolution, etc. Such tasks may benefit from the recent advances in machine learning, and therefore, there is nowadays a crucial need for defining proper representations for spherical data.
 However, due to their special domain of definition, huge size, and specific geometry distortion, spherical images are not straightforwardly processed by traditional CNNs.
-Specific spherical CNN architectures have to be constructed while respecting a certain number of requirements summarized in Table~\ref{tab:CNN_characteristics}.
-First, to guarantee a good processing performance, the filters used at the different layers should be \emph{as expressive as those of the common 2D CNN architectures}.
+Specific spherical CNN architectures have to be constructed while respecting a certain number of requirements summarized in \cref{tab:CNN_characteristics}.
+First, the convolutional filters have to be \textit{rotation equivariant}, \emph{i.e.}, filtering and rotation commute.
+This enables the filters involved in the CNN architecture to be \emph{applied consistently all over the sphere} (see \cref{fig:first_page}).
+Meaning that the learned filters should keep the same orientation with respect to the north pole and surface area on the sphere, while modeling the same inter-pixel correlation.
+Second, to guarantee a good processing performance, the filters used at the different layers should be \emph{as expressive as those of the common 2D CNN architectures}.
 Meaning that they should be able to perform convolution on a \emph{large neighborhood}, and have \emph{anisotropic} responses.
-Second, to be well suited to the processed data, the filters involved in the CNN architecture should be \emph{applied consistently all over the sphere}.
-Meaning that the learned filters should keep the same orientation and surface area on the sphere, while modeling the same inter-pixel correlation.
 Finally, the filters computation should be \emph{efficient}.
 In other words, the computation of the convolution should be linear with the number of pixels (as in a standard 2D CNN), and a local computation should be feasible (not involving the whole image at each filter).

-Next section discusses the challenges of achieving such goals for spherical data.
+In the next section, we will discuss the challenges of achieving these goals for spherical data.